CatmanFan/FriishProduce/README.md

 ---

 ## To-Do
+- [ ] Add BIOS option for PlayStation
 - [ ] Add *.zip format for RPG Maker games
 - [ ] Restructure and clean code
 - [ ] Use by default: *.chd format for disc games, *.wbfs for GCN